mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 The number of items per page can also be specified for each REST object individually.

-### Setting the Media Type for REST Duality Views
+### Setting the Media Type for REST Views

-If this REST duality view returns a specific MIME type it can be set via the `restViewMediaType` option.
+If this REST data mapping view returns a specific MIME type it can be set via the `restViewMediaType` option.
 If MRS should try to automatically detect the file type based on the content of the file the `AUTODETECT` option can be used.

 ```antlr
 restViewMediaType: